brackets-userland/brackets-sass-lint/README.md

 git clone https://github.com/petetnt/brackets-sass-lint
 ```

+## Rules

+By default, the linter uses built-in default, similar to those set in this projects `.sass-lint.yml`.

+To override these defaults, create file called `.sass-lint.yml` on your project root.
+You can use [this sample config](https://github.com/sasstools/sass-lint/blob/develop/docs/sass-lint.yml) as the base for your own configurations.

+## Todo

+[ ] Finish writing the unit tests under `unittests.js`

+## Versions

+- 0.0.1
+  - First release!
+  - Lint your SASS and SCSS files with ease!

 ## Contributing

 Contributions are welcome!
 Send a PR or submit an issue!
+Make sure your changes pass ESLint and create new unit tests if needed.

 ## License

 MIT